Our business model

 Shareholders

-We provide investors with timely and relevant information through regular communications, to allow speedy and informed-decision making.
+We provide investors with timely and relevant information through quarterly results updates, to allow speedy and informed decision-making.
 We seek to achieve regular, stable and predictable returns for our investors.

 Supply chain

-We support our subcontractors and supply-chain partners, so they too have sustainable businesses, adopt safe working practices and invest for the future.
-Our visible order book and significant land pipeline helps plan capacity.
+We support our subcontractors and supply chain partners, so they too have sustainable businesses, adopt safe working practices and invest for the future.
+Our visible order book and significant land pipeline help plan capacity.
 We collaborate on continuous improvement initiatives, and pay promptly.

 Payments made to supply chain